- Cancer Information

-- Secured debt – This is a debt that is secured against a particular asset.
-When a bank lends you money, they may take ‘security’ for the debt.
-That means that if you stop making repayments, the bank can take certain property (called the ‘security property’) and sell it to recover the amount you owe.
+This is a debt that is secured against a particular asset.
+When a bank lends you money, they may take “security” for the debt.
+This means that if you stop making repayments, the bank can take certain property (called the security property) and sell it to recover the amount you owe.
 A home mortgage or car loan is a secured debt.

-- Unsecured debt – With this type of debt, if you stop making repayments, there is no particular asset the creditor can take and sell.
-They must go to court (see next heading) and get an order for your valuables to be taken and sold to pay off the debt.
+With this type of debt, if you stop making repayments, there is no particular asset the creditor can take and sell.
+They must go to courtand get an order for your valuables to be taken and sold to pay off the debt.
 Credit cards and personal loans are usually unsecured debts.

 What to do if a creditor takes you to court

-- Check whether you can make a payment arrangement – If you do owe the amount in the claim but are not in a position to pay it, you can try to negotiate with the creditor.
 You may also have the right to get the statement of claim put on hold and bring the dispute to an external dispute resolution (EDR) scheme.
 This may give you an opportunity to make a payment arrangement.
-You should seek the advice of a financial counsellor or lawyer if you think the dispute could be referred to an EDR, or if you are unsure.
+You should seek the advice of a financial counsellor or lawyer if you think the dispute could be referred to an EDR scheme, or if you are unsure.

-- Never ignore a statement of claim – If you don’t file a formal response or appear at the hearing, the creditor can get default judgement against you.
+If you don’t file a formal response or appear at the hearing, the creditor can get a default judgment against you.
 This means that the court will order you to pay the money to the creditor.
-If you don’t, the creditor may be able to take some of your income or assets to repay what you owe.
+If you don’t pay, the creditor may be able to take (repossess) some of your income or assets and sell them to get the money you owe.

 Check that the statement of claim is genuine